 - The Preview drop-down menu allows you to select one of the preview modes 'Rectangle', 'Cache' and 'Render', as described above.
-If you change the view on the QGIS map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element and clicking the [Update preview] button. - The field Scale 1,00 amanually sets the map item scale. - The field Map rotation 1,00 allows you to rotate the map element content clockwise in degrees.
-The rotation of the map canvas can be imitated here. - Draw map canvas items lets you show annotations that may be placed on the map canvas in the main QGIS window.
+If you change the view on the QGIS map canvas by changing vector or raster properties, you can update the Print Composer view by selecting the map element and clicking the [Update preview] button. - The field Scale 1.00 $\bigcirc$ manually sets the map item scale. - The field Map rotation 1.00 C allows you to rotate the map element content clockwise in degrees.
+The rotation of the map canvas can be imitated here.